 All valid observations.
 Now mix in …

-• Isaac Wilson: The younger brother of former BYU QB Zach Wilson could begin to answer that question.
-Wilson is 1-1 in his two starts with four interceptions and two touchdowns in Rising's absence.
+- Isaac Wilson: The younger brother of former BYU QB Zach Wilson could begin to answer that question.
+Wilson is 2-1 in his three starts with five touchdowns and five picks in Rising's absence.

 Or does Rising simply deserve to rehab at his own pace with the most honest of intentions no matter how clumsily his availability is communicated?